-ADVICE TO STUDENTS ENTERING YEAR 10 IN 2023
+ADVICE TO STUDENTS ENTERING YEAR 9 IN 2023

 Make sure you have read the first part of this booklet.
-It explains generally how subjects and courses are chosen for study in Stage 5 (Years 9 and 10).
-You will study 3 electives in Year 10.
+It explains generally how subjects and courses are chosen for study in Stage 5.
+You will study 3 elective courses next year and another 3 courses in Year 10.